mbleda/ngscourse.github.io/COURSE_MATERIALS/alignment/example/example.md

 # Preliminaries

 In this hands-on will learn how to align DNA and RNA-seq data with most widely used software today.
 Building a whole genome index requires a lot of RAM memory and almost one hour in a typical workstation, for this reason in this tutorial we will work with chromosome 21 to speed up the exercises.
 The same steps will be done for a whole genome alignment.
+Two different datasets, high and low quality have been simulated created, high contains 0.1% of mutations and low contains 1%.

 ### NGS aligners used: